 We end up with something like this…

 I have used this exact activity for years and it is always a success.
 It is great hands-on reinforcement.
 You can also use paper hole punches or beads instead of candy.
+There are lots of ways to incorporate fun into teaching atoms and elements .

-Periodic Table Follow-Up
+Periodic Table Fun Activities

-The kids have to complete a wanted poster for an element of the periodic table.
+The kids have to complete a periodic table wanted poster for an element of the periodic table.
 If you are interested in grabbing the interactive notebook or wanted posters, click here.
 You can grab the book through this referral link, The Complete Periodic Table.